ddupont808/yam/README.md

 Due to the autonomous and decentralized nature of a gossip network, mechanisms must be put in place to prove if activity is valid.
 This important task is currently enforced via "proof-of-burn", an efficient consensus-mechanism with minimal energy waste (see [Security](#security)).

 Proof systems ensure the `yam` experience stays stable and enjoyable, while also protecting you from bot spam creating listings or leaving product reviews.

+`yam` is also bundled with a user-friendly web UI and a multi-user HTTP server.
+The web UI is still in very early development and will likely be moved into a seperate repo.

 ![](https://raw.githubusercontent.com/ddupont808/yam/main/src/assets/screenshot.png)